-- 4.3 In creating visually attractive places that incorporate landscaping and green infrastructure, applicants are advised to consult Biodiversity by Design, published by the Town and Country Planning Association (www.tcpa.org.uk) for examples of how green infrastructure has been used to enhance the quality of development. - 4.4 Designs should maximise opportunities for the use of sustainable transport modes for the movement of goods or people.
+- 4.3 In creating visually attractive places that incorporate landscaping and green infrastructure, applicants are advised to consult Biodiversity by Design, published by the Town and Country Planning Association (www.tcpa.org.uk) for examples of how green infrastructure has been used to enhance the quality of development. - Designs should maximise opportunities for the use of sustainable transport modes for the movement of goods or people.
 National policy states that developments should be located and designed where practical to accommodate the efficient delivery of goods and supplies; prioritise pedestrian and cycle movements; have access to public transport; deliver safe and secure layouts that minimise conflicts between cars and pedestrians/cyclists; incorporate facilities for plug-in and other ultra-low emission vehicles; and consider the needs of people with disabilities by all modes of transport.
 Walking and cycling routes should be high quality, attractive and direct. - 4.5 Development proposals must also accord with sustainable waste management principles, the requirements for which are set out in Policy W4 'Waste Prevention' within the Devon Waste Plan.
+The Devon County Council Waste Management and Infrastructure SPD should also be a material consideration.
 Development proposals should demonstrate compliance with this policy as part of the Design and Access Statement, where applicable.
-This is an essential step in the district's transition to more sustainable resource management, with the long-term aim of zero-waste or resource-neutral construction.
+This is an essential step in the district's transition to more sustainable resource management, with the long-term aim of zero-waste or resource-neutral construction. - 4.5a Soft landscaped SuDs are best placed to provide water quantity, water quality, public amenity and biodiversity benefits.
+When considering SuDs there is a preference for 'soft' landscaped solutions which should be sought in the first instance where possible and appropriate.
+Robust evidence should be provided where no soft landscaped solutions are used.